sqjin/CellChat/README.md

 - Software requirements: This package is supported for macOS, Windows and Linux.
 The package has been tested on macOS: Mojave (10.14.5) and Windows 10.
 Dependencies of CellChat package are indicated in the Description file, and can be automatically installed when installing CellChat pacakge.
 CellChat can be installed on a normal computer within few mins.

 ## Help
-If you have any questions, comments or suggestions, please contact cellchat.package@gmail.com.
+If you have any question, comment or suggestion, please post it in the 'Issues' section or contact cellchat.package@gmail.com.

 ## Preprint
 Suoqin Jin, Christian F. Guerrero-Juarez, Lihua Zhang, Ivan Chang, Peggy Myung, Maksim V. Plikus, Qing Nie.
 Inference and analysis of cell-cell communication using CellChat. bioRxiv 2020.07.21.214387; doi: https://doi.org/10.1101/2020.07.21.214387